-At your initial consultation we will typically spend about one hour gathering basic information about yourself and about the charges you are currently facing.
-While each lawyer will approach the initial consultation a bit differently, you can generally expect that we will spend time obtaining personal information and information about the charges you are facing.
+At your initial consultation we will typically spend about one hour gathering critical information about yourself and about the charges you are currently facing.
 We will also want your honest recollection of the events that led to your being charged with an offence.
 This is a very important meeting because it allows us to gather information about the most fundamental aspects of your case and identify possible defences to the charges you are facing.

 In addition to hearing your version of events, we will also go through any court documents or documents that were given to you by the police.
 These documents normally identify the date, place, and time that you have to be in court, and where and when you will have to go to get your fingerprinting done.
 We will explain what each document is, and what you can expect from and need to do for all upcoming appearances.